open-sauced/intro/10-Types-of-contributions.md

    ## A. Non-Coding Type Of Contributions

   Non-coding contributions do not involve writing or modifying code.
-They help improve documentation, user experience, project management, and community engagement.
+Non-coding contributions are essential for the sustainability and growth of open-source projects.
+They allow individuals with a variety of skills and backgrounds to participate and make meaningful contributions to the software and the community.

   ### *Here are some common types of non-coding contributions:*